torvalds/linux/Documentation/filesystems/xfs/xfs-online-fsck-design.rst

 directory reconstruction:

-1. Set up a temporary file for generating a new extended attribute structure, an `xfblob<xfblob>` for storing parent pointer names, and an xfarray for stashing parent pointer updates.
+1. Set up a temporary file for generating a new extended attribute structure, an xfblob for storing parent pointer names, and an xfarray for stashing the fixed size fields involved in a parent pointer update: ``(parent inumber, parent generation, add vs. remove, name cookie)``.

 2. Set up an inode scanner and hook into the directory entry code to receive updates on directory operations.